May 2025

 2nd

-I don't ride my mountain bike enough, so peddled to Woodside garden centre to purchase a climbing Jasmine plant for my new trellis.
+I rarely ride my mountain bike, so I pedalled to Woodside Garden Centre to acquire a climbing Jasmine plant for my new trellis.

 Vibrant yellow rapeseed field stretching across a gently rolling landscape under a partly cloudy sky.
 A power line pole stands prominently on the right, and a line of trees and shrubs is visible in the distance.
 Wild grasses and vegetation partially obscure the view of the field in the foreground.
 A hint of a structure or monument can be seen in the far distance on the hill.